Dishant4277/Ecommerce-Frontend-Project/README.md

 # Ecommerce-Frontend-Project
-Mittra is a Myntra clone in dark mode
+Mittra is a Myntra clone, an E-commerce Shopping Website.